 - Patella retinaculum and lateral fascia

 Together these structures help to stabilise the knee joint against backward and external (outward) rotation forces on the knee.

 The structures in this area are most commonly injured as a result of a hyperextension (over straightening) force from the front and inside of the knee joint.
 What most commonly happens in sporting injuries is that these soft tissue structures are pulled away from their bony attachments.

-PLC injuries often occur in conjunction with other knee injuries, in particular to the anterior cruciate ligament, posterior cruciate ligament and tibial plateau fractures.
+PLC injuries often occur in conjunction with other knee injuries, in particular to the anterior cruciate ligament, posterior cruciate ligament, and tibial plateau fractures.

 Grade 1 and lesser grade 2 injuries may be treated conservatively (without surgery) with good results.
-The knee should firstly be stabilised in a hinged brace (permitting full range of motion) and controlled weight bearing (using a crutch or stick) for 2-4 weeks.
-Following this a progressive rehabilitation programme can be followed, which concentrates on regaining full knee motion and building the strength in the quads in particular.
+The knee should firstly be stabilised in a hinged brace (permitting a full range of motion) and controlled weight bearing (using a crutch or stick) for 2-4 weeks.
+Following this, a progressive rehabilitation programme can be followed, which concentrates on regaining full knee motion and building the strength in the quads in particular.

 More severe grade 2 and grade 3 injuries require surgical treatment.

 Acute injuries (within 3 weeks) can often be treated with a repair, whereas more chronic injuries require surgical reconstruction.
 Repair is not possible after the acute period has passed due to the development of scar tissue as well as joint misalignment.
-In reconstructive procedures, a graft may be taken from the achilles tendon, IT band, patella tendon, semitendinosus tendon (one of the hamstring muscles) or the anterior or posterior tibialis tendon.
+In reconstructive procedures, a graft may be taken from the Achilles tendon, IT band, patella tendon, semitendinosus tendon (one of the hamstring muscles) or the anterior or posterior tibialis tendon.
 This is used to recreate the ruptured structures.